datsciafrica/dsa2017/_posts/2016-06-26-pre-workshop.md

 #### Stuff to do..

 To ensure that the software is working fine on your machine and to get you up and running, download the following [jupyter notebook](./downloads/Lesson-0 Testing  Software .ipynb) and do the exercises in there.
-If you have not used jupyter notebook before, make friends with Google - a friend in need....</p>
+If you have not used jupyter notebook before, make friends with Google - a friend in need ...